Top Iowa evangelical backs DeSantis over Trump in US presidential race

-Nov 21 (Reuters) - Florida Governor Ron DeSantis will be endorsed on Tuesday by an influential Iowa evangelical leader, Bob Vander Plaats, a much-needed boost for a presidential campaign still struggling to find momentum ahead of next year’s Republican nominating contests, according to two people familiar with the decision.
+Nov 21 (Reuters) - Florida Governor Ron DeSantis was endorsed on Tuesday by an influential Iowa evangelical leader, Bob Vander Plaats, a much-needed boost for a presidential campaign still struggling to find momentum ahead of next year’s Republican nominating contests.

-But with former President Donald Trump an overwhelming frontrunner for the nomination and Iowa’s caucuses fewer than two months away, it remains unclear whether the endorsement can make a significant difference for DeSantis’ chances.
+But with former President Donald Trump an overwhelming frontrunner for the Republican nomination and Iowa’s first-in-the-nation contest less than two months away, it remains unclear whether the endorsement can make a significant difference for DeSantis’ chances.

-Vander Plaats will make an announcement backing DeSantis later on Tuesday.
-DeSantis' campaign declined to comment, and Vander Plaats did not respond to a request for comment.
+"We need to find someone who can win in 2024," Vander Plaats said in an interview on Fox News, adding he does not believe Trump would be re-elected.

+The Republican nominee will face President Joe Biden, a Democrat, in the general election in November 2024.

-DeSantis had courted Vander Plaats, president of the Christian advocacy group The Family Leader, in recent months, appearing at several faith-based forums and championing strict limits on abortion as part of a heavy push for a strong finish in Iowa.
+DeSantis had courted Vander Plaats, president and CEO of the Christian advocacy group the Family Leader, in recent months.
+He campaigned at several faith-based forums while championing strict limits on abortion as part of a heavy push for a strong finish in Iowa, which will hold its caucuses on Jan.
+15.

+The DeSantis campaign, a super PAC linked to him and a nonprofit group supporting him together paid $95,000 in recent months to Vander Plaats' organization, the Family Leader, Reuters exclusively reported in August.

-DeSantis’ campaign has long hoped to consolidate support among Iowa’s evangelical community in a bid to deny Trump a victory and slow his march toward the Republican nomination.
-Vander Plaats has been critical of Trump and has argued the party needs to move on.
+DeSantis’ campaign has long hoped to consolidate support among Iowa’s evangelical community in a bid to deny Trump an early victory and stave off what would amount to a Republican coronation.

-The Republican nominee will face President Joe Biden, a Democrat, in the 2024 general election.
+"His support tells Iowans they can trust me to fight and win for them," DeSantis said on X.

+Vander Plaats said a win by DeSantis in Iowa would reshape the race.

 Recent polls have shown Trump with about a 30-percentage-point edge in Iowa over DeSantis and former United Nations Ambassador Nikki Haley.